AP Source: NFL cutting preseason in half, pushing back start - WHIZ News

-The NFL will cut its preseason in half and push back the start of exhibition play so teams have more time to train following an all virtual offseason made necessary by the coronavirus pandemic, a person with knowledge of the decision told The Associated Press.
+The NFL will cut its preseason in half and push back the start of exhibition play so teams have more time to train following a virtual offseason made necessary by the coronavirus pandemic, a person with knowledge of the decision told The Associated Press.

 The pandemic forced teams to conduct their entire offseason programs via videoconference.
 So, teams will be gathering together for the first time when training camps open July 28.